 Methods to enable or disable Apache modules:

 This method is the normal workflow on Debian, Ubuntu, openSUSE, and SLES because the helper scripts keep the packaged module layout consistent with the server's expected configuration tree.
-It is the safest way to toggle packaged shared modules when the distribution provides the wrapper.
+Use it to toggle packaged shared modules when the distribution provides the wrapper.

 These commands only change whether an already installed module is activated.
 If the module definition file is missing, install the package first, then enable it, test the configuration, and restart or reload the service with the command your platform uses.